department-of-veterans-affairs/vagov-content/pages/decision-reviews/board-appeal/veterans-law-judge-hearing.md

 ### Who can help me prepare for my hearing?

 A representative who’s trained in the appeals process can help you prepare for your hearing and for the conversation with the judge.
-Your representative must be a VA-accredited lawyer, claims agent, or someone from a Veterans service organization (VSO).<br>
+Your representative must be a VA-accredited lawyer, claims agent, or someone from a Veterans Service Organization (VSO).<br>

 [Get help preparing for your hearing](/decision-reviews/get-help-with-review-request/)